igordelorenzi/irc-bot/README.md

-# IRC Bot for pentest study purpose
+# IRC Bot for pentest study

 This project aims to provide a tiny example of how a IRC Bot can serve as an agent of DoS attacks.